guptaaryan16/pyGitAI/docs/source/installation.rst

 Installation
 ============

-Welcome to the installation guide for :ref:`pygitai`.
+Welcome to the installation guide for `pygitai`.

 Prerequisites
 -------------